FREQUENTLY ASKED QUESTIONS

 Q1: How do I confirm that I'm registered?

-ou will be notified by e-mail, usually within three days of submitting your online registration.
-If you have not received confirmation of your registration, assume you are NOT registered..
-You can contact the institute director for information by phone (650-964-3082) or e-mail:
+A: After you click “Finish” on the Cvent registration form, you will receive an automated email from the system.
+If you have not received confirmation of your registration, assume you are NOT registered.
+You can contact the institute director for information by phone (650-964-3082) or e-mail: firstname.lastname@example.org .

 Related to this issue, be sure to read the FAQ to the right (Q2).

 Q2: Can I depend on my district to promptly process my papers?